 Opening a paint can is proof that even the simplest task can become complicated if approached with too much haste and minimal thought.
 A heavy-handed manner runs the risk of damaging the tin, spilling the paint or experiencing slow leakages from the can.
 Whilst too gentle a touch will make the process unnecessarily long and complicated.

-Since it’s likely to be one of the first things you do when preparing for a projects as small as painting a wall to as ambitious as painting a house exterior, make sure you know how to open a paint can properly.
+Since it’s likely to be one of the first things you do when preparing to paint a room, make sure you know how to open a paint can properly.
 And of course, there’s more than one way to tackle the task.
 Here, our experts advise.

 How to open a paint can